tagoro9/fotingo/README.md

   - `branchName`.
 Name of the branch
   - `changes`.
 List of the commit messages in the PR
   - `fixedIssues`.
 Text with the comma separated list of the fixed issues
-  - `firstIssue.summary`.
-Summary of the first Jira issue in the PR
+  - `summary`.
+Pull request summary.
+Summary of the first Jira issue in the PR or first commit header if there are no fixed issues
-  - `firstIssue.description`.
-Description of the first Jira issue in the PR
+  - `description`.
+Description of the first Jira issue in the PR or first commit body if there are no fixed issues
   - `fotingo.banner`.
 Banner that indicates that the release was created with fotingo

 - `git.branchTemplate`